All Queens Go to Heaven

-"All Queens Go to Heaven" is the third episode of the fifteenth season of RuPaul's Drag Race.
+"All Queens Go to Heaven" is the third episode of the fifteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 13, 2023.
-Maren Morris is a guest judge.

-Sasha Colby wins the episode's main challenge, and Princess Poppy is eliminated from the competition after placing in the bottom two and losing a lip-sync against Amethyst.
+The episode's main challenge tasks the contestants with creating infomercials for their vision of the afterlife.
+American country singer Maren Morris is a guest judge.
+Sasha Colby wins the main challenge.
+Princess Poppy is eliminated from the competition after placing in the bottom and losing a lip-sync against Amethyst to "Ain't No Mountain High Enough" by Diana Ross.